biaslab/Publication_Spectral_Subtraction/README.md

 The input signal passes through a cascade of first-order all-pass filters, producing warped delay-line signals.
 A time-domain FIR structure with weights generates the output, while the warped signals are provided to the Spectral Enhancement Model for inference and synthesis.

-### Why WFB Preprocessing?

-1. **Consistency**: All hearing aids are evaluated on the same preprocessed baseline
-2. **PESQ Sensitivity**: PESQ is sensitive to frequency domain changes, so we need consistent WFB processing
-3. **Fair Comparison**: The WFB-processed clean audio serves as the reference for all evaluations
-4. **Baseline Processing**: BaselineHearingAid uses unity gains, so it only applies WFB warping without altering the signal

 ### Evaluation Pipeline